bahrus/be-parsing/README.md

 What this does:

-1. Goes through all the child elements to parse, looking for microdata attributes.
+1. Goes through all the child elements (starting from the parent of the adorned element) to parse, looking for microdata attributes.
-2. Adds a deep mutation observer, but ignores elements inside an itemscope sub-child
-3. Assigns value to "ish" property of adorned element.
+2. Assigns value to "ish" property of adorned element.

 So the cat "option" would be assigned the following value: